nhejazi/hejazi/README.md

 R/nima is an [R](http://www.r-project.org) package that houses miscellaneous functions that are useful to me.

-This package has been made public primarily for my own convenience, though care has been taken to provide proper documentation.
+This package is public for my own convenience -- no guarantees -- though proper documentation is provided.

 ---